Continental Television, Inc. v. GTE Sylvania, Inc.

 Continental Television v.
 GTE Sylvania, 433 U.S. 36 (1977), was an antitrust decision of the Supreme Court of the United States.
-It widened the scope of the "rule of reason" to exclude the jurisdiction of antitrust laws.
+It overturned United States v.
+Arnold, Schwinn & Co., 388 U.S. 365 (1967), which held that vertical restraints on the territory a product could be sold in were per se illegal.
+Here, the Court clarified that such non-price vertical restraints would be analyzed under the "rule of reason," allowing defendants to offer justifications for the restraint.

 Facts

 Facing declining sales, GTE-Sylvania attempted to reduce the number of competing Sylvania retailers by "limit[ing] the number of franchises granted for any given area [of the country] and requir[ing] each franchisee to sell his Sylvania products only from the location or locations at which he was franchised."
 433 U.S., at 38.
 When Continental was denied such a franchise, they filed a lawsuit alleging violation of the Sherman Act.

-Continental's chances looked good, because the Supreme Court had held such restrictions to be subject to a per se rule in United States v.
-Arnold, Schwinn & Co., 388 U.S. 365 (1967).
+GTE Sylvania's actions appeared to be illegal per se under the rule established in United States v.
+Arnold, Schwinn & Co., 388 U.S. 365 (1967), where the Court similarly considered a territorial restriction on the sale of a product.

 Judgment

 The Supreme Court overruled Schwinn (which had itself been a change in course from White Motor Co. v.
 United States, 372 U.S. 253 (1963), where the court had refused to adopt such a rule, 433 U.S., at 47) and held that such business practices must be analyzed under the rule of reason.
-Noting that "per se rules of illegality are appropriate only when they relate to conduct that is manifestly anticompetitive," 433 U.S., at 49-50, the court concluded that GTE's behavior transgressed the Sherman Act only if it was an unreasonable restraint of trade that would diminish competition and promote inefficiency.
+Noting that "per se rules of illegality are appropriate only when they relate to conduct that is manifestly anticompetitive," 433 U.S., at 49–50, the court concluded that GTE's behavior transgressed the Sherman Act only if it was an unreasonable restraint of trade that would diminish competition and promote inefficiency.